Siilwyn/code-class-js-rust/notes.md

         Setup
             Rustup (version manager)
             Don't worry removing is simple
     Exercises
-        use cargo test to show how are unit and integrations tests done, how is documentation generated Exercise 1
+        Exercise 1
             Introduction
                 two functions, have to change things in both on line 8 we have to add a value, hint: check the other print statement variables immutable by default
             naming conventions
             functions need type annotation, rest inferred where possible Exercise 2
         let's talk to the web!
             Introduction
                 importing the rust standard library and external dependencies: crates define structure, hashmap and vector: types, object and array see links to the docs of what 'iter' and 'get' return note that there are ways to write more elegant, but kept it more explicit for the code class cargo 'syncs' dependencies automatically
             need to handle errors, no null
                 Option.unwrap is explicit easy way out
                 Option has methods to operate on internal values JSON to typed responses
-    Conclusion
+            Serde feature flag is like JS import tree shaking Conclusion
         Still a bit young, development tools are catching up Async support in nightly but not stable yet